How to marry a star: probabilistic constraints for meaning in context: Situation description systems for word meaning in context

+\paragraph{Situation description systems.} We represent the meaning of sentences through situation description systems, of which Figure~\ref{fig:astronomer_graphical} shows an example.
+In the graphical model, we use eDRS condition labels, without their discourse referents, to indicate utterance words that have underlying concepts.
+In the following definition, we write $label(c)$ for an eDRS condition without discourse referents: If if $c = F(x)$ then $label(c) = F(\_)$, and if $c = \neg F(x)$ then $label(c) = \neg F(\_)$.

-Intuitively, different eDRSs that only differ in variable names do not constitute different situation descriptions.\footnote{Equivalence modulo variable renaming is simple in our current case, where we only consider one sentence at a time.
-In a dynamic DRS setting, variable renaming would have to be at the level of an agent's complete mental state.} Likewise, in the conceptual part of a situation description, it is important what the values of the random variables are, and how they are connected, but the identity of the underlying nodes makes no difference for the situation description.
-Accordingly, we define situation descriptions as equivalence classes of proto-situation descriptions, which we now define:
+Intuitively, different eDRSs that only differ in variable names do not represent different meanings of a sentence.\footnote{Equivalence modulo variable renaming is simple in our current case, where we only consider one sentence at a time.
+In a dynamic DRS setting, variable renaming will have to be at the level of an agent's complete mental state.} Accordingly we first define proto situation description systems, which contain an eDRS, then the actual situation description systems, which contain equivalence classes over DRSs with respect to variable renaming.